 No matter how high the volume on the loudspeakers is set, hard of hearing listeners will still have difficulty hearing the higher frequency sounds as they will be "covered" by the louder, stronger, lower frequency sounds and they will thus have difficulty understanding the words being broadcast.
 An assistive listening system places the sound right at the user's ear via earphones, ear buds or the telecoils in hearing aids thus compensating for the weaker high frequency sounds to some degree.

 Website Designed by Stephen Frazier © 2016 at Homestead™

-A hearing loop is a type of assistive listening system used to transmit sound to the hard of hearing.
+A hearing loop is a type of assistive listening system used to silently transmit sound to the hard of hearing via electromagnetic waves that are received by tiny antennas called telecoils.
 Such systems are now required in most public venues that feature a public address system.

 A hearing loop assistive listening system (ALS) allows those with telecoil equipped hearing aids and CIs to access the system with the simple touch of a button - no need to borrow a receiver and headset and then return it after the event.
-No chance that their hearing aids might be damaged or lost when removed to don the headset.
+They need not remove their hearing aids so there's no chance that their hearing aids might be damaged or lost when removed to don the headset.